 Concurrently with this offering, we are also making an initial public offering of shares of our common stock, or the Concurrent Offering.
 The Concurrent Offering is being made by means of a separate prospectus and not by means of this prospectus.
 In the Concurrent Offering, we have granted the underwriters of that offering an option to purchase up to an additional shares of our common stock at the initial public offering price less the underwriting discount, within 30 days from the date of the separate prospectus.
-The closing of this offering of the Units is conditioned upon the closing of the Concurrent Offering, but the closing of the Concurrent Offering is not conditioned upon the closing of the Units.
+The closing of this offering is not conditioned upon the closing of the Units.
 We cannot assure you that the Concurrent Offering will be completed or, if completed, on what terms it will be completed.